Photo courtesy of the Utah Department of Transportation.

-An eligible project sponsor must be a local government in the Ogden-Layton or Salt Lake City-West Valley City Urbanized Area, Utah Department of Transportation (UDOT), or Utah Transit Authority (UTA).
-Other entities interested in applying must submit a letter in cooperation with an eligible project sponsor.
+An eligible project sponsor must be a local government in the Ogden/ Layton Urbanized or Salt Lake/ West Valley Urbanized Area, the department of transportation, or the transit authority, or submit a letter in cooperation with one of these entities.

-STP funds may be used for constructing new streets or widening, improving, or reconstructing existing streets classified as Federal Aid Eligible (FAE) freeways, highways, arterials, or collectors.
-The most recent version of the FAE functional classifications maps in your Urban Area may be found on UDOT’s website.
-In addition, STP funds can be used for bridge replacement; intersection improvements; projects which reduce traffic demand, such as transit capital improvements and active transportation; and other projects as provided for in federal law.
-Major highway and transit capacity improvements must be identified in the first phase of the 2015-2040 Regional Transportation Plan (RTP).
+STP funds may be used for constructing new streets or widening, improving, or reconstructing existing streets classified as Federal Aid Eligible (FAE) freeways, highways, arterials or collectors (click here for the latest version of the FAE facilities map in your Urban Area).
+In addition, STP funds can be used for bridge replacement, intersection improvements, projects which reduce traffic demand, such as transit capital improvements and active transportation, and other projects as provided for in federal legislation.
+Major highway and transit capacity improvements must be identified in the first phase of the 2019-2050 RTP.

-By population formula, the federal government currently annually apportions approximately $8,000,000 – $9,000,000 in STP funds to the Ogden-Layton Urbanized Area and approximately $17,000,000 – $18,000,000 to the Salt Lake City-West Valley City Urbanized Area.
-Funds are programmed over a six-year period and therefore applicants currently compete for funds available in the federal fiscal year of 2024.
+By population formula, the federal government currently apportions approximately $10,000,000 – $11,000,000 in Urban STP funds each year to the Ogden/ Layton Urbanized Area, and approximately $19,000,000 – $20,000,000 in the Salt Lake/ West Valley Urbanized Area.
+Funds are programmed over a six year period and applicants currently will be competing for funds available in the federal fiscal year 2027.

-In order for the Wasatch Front Regional Council (WFRC) staff to recommend that a sponsor submit an application, a “Letter of Intent” must be submitted and include the project name, project limits, brief project description, type of funds sought, and estimated cost.
-A list of all of the projects appropriately submitted will be distributed to members of the Councils of Governments (COGs) and then reviewed by WFRC to determine program eligibility.
-Letters of Intent are due by October 30, 2017 to Ben Wuthrich.
+In order for the WFRC staff to recommend whether a sponsor should submit an application, the “Letter of Intent” must include the project name, project limits, a brief project description, the type of funds being sought, and an estimated cost.
+A list of all the projects appropriately submitted will be distributed to members of the Councils of Governments (COGs) and then reviewed by WFRC to determine program eligibility.
 This letter should be signed by the Mayor, Commissioner, or executive director of the sponsoring agency.

-Sponsors of eligible projects will be notified and required to completely fill out ALL of the following forms for each project by January 18, 2018.
+Sponsors of eligible projects will be notified and required to submit a new and/or updated Concept Report Form and Cost Estimate Form for each project.
 These reports will be reviewed for completeness.
-The projects will be evaluated and scored according to the approved criteria by WFRC staff prior to presenting information to the technical advisory committees for review and recommendation.
-The projects and recommendations will then be presented to the COGs for discussion and review, and to Transportation Coordinating Committee (Trans Com) for recommendation to the Council.
+The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the Technical Advisory Committees for review and recommendation.
+The projects and the recommendations will then be presented to the COGs for discussion and review, as well as to Trans Com for recommendation to the Regional Council.